 - By electing a QCD, the RMD will not be included in your taxable income, thereby, reducing your MAGI for Medicare purposes.

-In this scenario, you are able to take the money out of your IRA tax free; it is excluded from income altogether.
-If you were to take the money from your RMD and then write a check to charity you would take the charitable deduction on schedule A, but the RMD would be included in your MAGI.
-MAGI is used to determine how much you pay for Medicare and additional costs for part D coverage.
+In this scenario, you are able to take the money out of your IRA tax-free; it is excluded from income altogether.
+If you were to take the money from your RMD and then write a check to charity, you would take the charitable deduction on schedule A, but the RMD would be included in your MAGI.
+MAGI will determine how much you pay for Medicare and additional costs for part D coverage.
 Therefore, by lowering your MAGI, you could lower your Medicare premium.

 Even if you are not subject to the increased Medicare premiums, you may still benefit from completing a QCD.
 Social security income can be taxable up to 85% of the amount received depending on your MAGI.
 If you can reduce your MAGI with a QCD, you may be able to reduce the amount of your social security income subjected to income tax.

 If you do not have enough deductions to exceed the standard deduction you lose the benefit of itemizing your charitable deductions.

 Higher standard deductions make itemizing deductions on schedule A unnecessary.
 Other than a nominal above the line $300 charitable deduction, charitable contributions would no longer have an impact on the tax you pay.
-However, if you utilize the QCD, an additional tax benefit could be gained.
+However, if you utilize the QCD, you may also gain an additional tax benefit.
 You benefit from the standard deduction and do not pay any tax on the RMD.

 Naturally, there are some specific conditions that must be met and restrictions that do apply.
 Your Advisor can walk you through the ins and outs of utilizing a QCD and whether doing so would be a benefit for you.
-As always if you have any questions about your own circumstances, please don’t hesitate to reach out.
+As always, if you have any questions about your own circumstances, please do not hesitate to reach out.
 We are happy to help!

-Brandi B. Graham is a Senior Advisor with John G. Ullman & Associates, Inc. She is a Certified Financial Planner TM and a Certified Trust and Financial Advisor.
+Brandi B. Graham is a Senior Advisor with John G. Ullman & Associates, Inc. She is a Certified Financial Planner TM and a Certified Trust and Fiduciary Advisor.